Baby Swimming on the tummy

 Water basket

-From the armpit grip, tilt the child slightly to the side of your weaker hand.
-Then release your strong hand and position it under the child’s chest, as shown in the left image.
-Hold the child with your strong hand in a balanced position, allowing you to place your weaker hand under the chest as well.
-Maintain this grip for a while and walk 3-5 meters backward, keeping eye contact at all times.
-In this exercise, the child assumes the prone position.
-However, since eye contact is maintained throughout, the child feels more comfortable.
-This exercise is generally more suitable for infants under one year old.
+From the armpit grip, tilt the child slightly toward your weaker hand, release your strong hand and place it under the child's chest.
+Once balanced, place the weaker hand under the chest as well.
+Hold this grip and walk 3-5 meters backward, keeping eye contact at all times.
+The child assumes the prone position while constant eye contact keeps them comfortable — best suited for infants under one year.

 Slight tilting